 Previous courses taught: 3515ICT Theory of Computation, 1005ICT Programming 2, Programming Language Implementation, Database Management Systems, Database Design, and many others.

 Research interests: Theory, design and implementation of database systems; data mining algorithms; knowledge representation and reasoning; theory of programming languages; theory of computation; programming methodology; Web programming, semantic Web, ontologies, logic programming; health information systems, topics in mathematics.

 Resources for CS researchers

 This list is not up to date.
 See DBLP for a more current list.
 (I hope this link continues to work.)

 Slides for a not-so-recent informal talk on electronic publication of academic research.

 Previously required professional interests: Academic leadership, strategic planning, (staff) management, budgeting (just say "no"), and marketing (just say "yes"?)

-Recreational interests: Reading, music (particularly opera), photography, go, bridge, chess, golf, tennis, bushwalking, travel, current affairs, ideas (all when time available!).
+Recreational interests: Reading, music (particularly opera), photography, go, bridge, chess, golf, tennis, bushwalking, travel, current affairs, ideas.

 Motto 1: Procrastinate later!
 (Topor)